Ultra980/danora-linux/README.md

 ## Credits
 **Credits may not always be up to date**
 - Jorge Castro and `ublue` for the base repo
-- Fedora Silverblue and Kionite for the base immutable os
+- Fedora Silverblue and Kionite for the base immutable OS
 - GloriousEggroll and the Nobara team for inspiring Danora